Updated: Sep 9

 just the diaphragm.

 Our physical systems were designed to work together and their functions designed to depend on each other.
-When one is not working optimally, others will suffer.
+When one is not working optimally, others will suffer or not work optimally.

 As a yoga therapist, establishing an individualized breathwork practice and ANS education is usually one of the first things a client and I work on together.
 Retraining the body to breath functionally is a golden key to open the door for deeper self-exploration, and in my experience, is the first step toward building resiliency for life.